mthaler/spring-jdbc/README.md

 ![Database Connection](screenshots/connection.jpg)

-## Create Tables
+## Create tables and stored functions

 Right-click on the musicdb database in pgAdmin and select *Query Tool* from the context menu.
+Copy and paste the contents of `src/main/resources/sql/schema.sql` into the Query Tool window and run it.
+Also copy and paste the contents of `src/main/resources/sql/stored-function.sql`.

+## Import data

-Copy and paste the contents of `src/main/resources/schema.sql` into the Query Tool window and run it.
+Right-click on the musicdb database in pgAdmin and select *Query Tool* from the context menu.
+Copy and paste the contents of `src/main/resources/sql/test-data.sql` into the Query Tool window and run it.